MicrosoftDocs/mixed-reality/mixed-reality-docs/interactable-object.md

 :::row:::
     :::column:::
-        ### An additional visual cue on HoloLens 2<br>
+        ### The "ring" visual cue on HoloLens 2<br>
         On HoloLens 2, there is an additional visual cue which can help the user's perception of depth.
 A ring near their fingertip shows up and scales down as the fingertip gets closer to the object.
 The ring eventually converges into a dot when the pressed state is reached.
 This visual affordance helps the user understand how far they are from the object.<br>
         <br>
-        *Animation: Example of visual feedback based on proximity on a bounding box*
+        *Video loop: Example of visual feedback based on proximity with a bounding box*
     :::column-end:::
         :::column:::
         ![space](images/spacer-20x582.png)<br>